-When people have job tasks to perform it is the organization’s responsibility to make sure that person has the tools and training to carry out required tasks confidently.
+It is the organization’s responsibility to make sure volunteers have the tools and training to carry out required tasks confidently.

 1. Consistency in Practice

 Consistency reinforces outcomes.
 Churches strive to provide a great experience for members and visitors and consistency in practice is what makes that possible.